 While no other plans have been made at this time, the district is examining options for how best to proceed.

 How you can help:

 Donate funds: Fort Vancouver Regional Library Foundation gratefully accepts gifts of any size towards the building project.

-December 2013: A facilities study by BergerABAM identified the need for new library facilities in the Orchards (northeast Vancouver) area of Clark County.
+December 2013: A facilities study by BergerABAM (PDF) identified the need for new library facilities in the Orchards (northeast Vancouver) area of Clark County.